Love Child (1982 film)

-Love Child is a 1982 biopic based on the life of Terry Jean Moore.
-The film stars Amy Madigan, Beau Bridges, and Mackenzie Phillips.
+Love Child is a 1982 American biographical film directed by Larry Peerce based on the life of Terry Jean Moore, a young woman convicted of robbery who becomes pregnant while in prison.
+The film stars Amy Madigan in her film debut, Beau Bridges, and Mackenzie Phillips.

-Plot summary
+Plot

-At 19 Terry Jean Moore was convicted of armed robbery.
+At 19 years old, Terry Jean Moore was convicted of armed robbery.
 Soon after entering prison, she meets a guard named Jack Hansen.
 The two start an affair, which falls apart after Moore becomes pregnant with his child.
 As a prisoner, Terry then faces the harsh reality of losing her baby, but fights the system to keep her child.